learn-co-curriculum/programming-univbasics-the-variable-lookup-expression/README.md

 ## Introduction

 The final of our _essential three_ expressions is the variable lookup expression.
-Like the _constant expession_, it rounds out the “essential three” by being boring, yet profound.
+Like the _constant expression_, it rounds out the “essential three” by being boring, yet profound.

 It retrieves the value that we set with the _assignment expression_ from the